 Assistant Professor of Management

-Research Interests: strategic decision making, cognition, strategic change, game theory, innovation
+Research Interests: strategic decision making, cognition, strategic change, game theory, innovation, machine learning

 MGMT223 - Business Strategy and Policy